 Lemurs: they like to move it, move it!

 From the loud call of the indri to the dancing Verreaux's sifaka and the instantly recognizable ring-tailed lemur, Madagascar is the destination for lemur lovers.
+But where are the best places to see them?

-Madagascar enjoys a reputation for biodiversity and around 70 percent of the fauna is endemic.
+Madagascar enjoys a reputation for biodiversity and around 70% of the fauna is endemic.
 As well as the lemurs, which are a huge drawcard for many, Madagascar is home to some rare creatures such as the fossa (is it a cat, is it a mongoose – you tell me…?), the aptly named giraffe weevil and the large Parson’s chameleon – so much to discover, but for many lemurs are the main attraction!

 Although the indri (above) is the largest member of the lemur family, you are more likely to hear it before you see it.
 Their call can be heard from about 3km away, it’s not dissimilar to the haunting song of the humpback whale (only louder).
 Another distinguishing feature is the lack of a long fluffy tail, indris have no tail to speak of.
 We think it looks like a cuddly black and white teddy bear with big, curious eyes.

-WHERE TO FIND THEM: Andasibe National Park
+BEST PLACE TO SEE THEM: Andasibe National Park

 Sometimes known as white sifakas, these lemurs belong to the same family as the indri though they share their territory with ring-tailed lemurs.
 Sifakas spend their time in the trees, but when they come down to ground level, this is where they are instantly recognisable.
 They stand on their back legs and throw their arms above their heads - it’s a balancing act when you’re a lemur.
 As they jump across the ground, they appear as though they are dancing, a captivating and amusing sight.